A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

-In standard Transformers, the positional encoding (PE) module indicates the position of tokens in a sequence.
+In standard Transformers, the positional encoding module indicates the position of tokens in a sequence.
 To extend this module to GTs, it is natural to develop methods for representing the positional embeddings of nodes in a graph.
 Since edge-level, hop-level, and subgraph-level tokenization approaches already incorporate structural information, in this section, we assume that the PE methods are applied at the \emph{node-level}.

-Existing PE methods can be categorized into absolute PE and relative PE.
-Similar to standard Transformers, absolute PE assigns a unique positional embedding to each node.
+Existing PE methods can be categorized into the \emph{absolute PE} and the \emph{relative PE}.
+Similar to standard Transformers, the absolute PE assigns a unique positional embedding to each node.
 This embedding, either learned or parameter-free, is subsequently aggregated or concatenated with the original embedding of the node.
-In contrast, relative PE focuses on capturing pair-wise relationships between nodes and directly applies to the attention matrix.
+In contrast, the relative PE focuses on capturing pair-wise relationships between nodes and directly applies to the attention matrix.
 Therefore, we defer the discussion on relative PE to the next section.

-The main objective of absolute PE can be formulated as utilizing a function $f$ to extract the underlying structural information from the graph, typically from the adjacency matrix $\BA$. \cref{eq:absolute_pe:f}-\eqref{eq:absoloute_pe:g} show the usage of absolute PE:
+The main objective of the absolute PE can be formulated as utilizing a function $f$ to extract the underlying structural information from the graph, typically from the adjacency matrix $\BA$. \cref{eq:absolute_pe} shows the usage of absolute PE as: